Oxford County Anniversary Year

 Full Circle

-by L Pearson, about 2 months ago
+by L Pearson, 5 months ago

 As a child I was an avid user of the Otterville library during summer visits with my Nana.
 I loved the walks to the library, being met by the librarian who knew my Nana and so by extension, somehow also knew me.
 We would leave with a bag full of picture books and later on, chapter books.
 Now a couple of decades later, I have moved to the area and work for the Oxford County Library.
 On occasion I have worked at the Otterville branch and although it is now in a different building and I'm on the other side...
 Continue reading